Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Results

-When considering an infinite metasurface, closed expressions can be obtained for collective decay rates $\Gamma_{12}$, because the CDOS is expressible in terms of an integral over the first Brillouin zone ({see Supp.
-Info.
-Section D}).
-Assuming a single-mode approximation of the metasurface, we obtain a product of oscillatory and envelope functions in the form
+To gain further insight, we analyze an infinite metasurface, where closed-form expressions for $\Gamma_{12}$ can be derived by expressing the CDOS in terms of an integral over the first Brillouin zone.
+Using a single-mode approximation for the metasurface, we obtain (see SM, Sec.~VI \cite{SM})

-where $\Gamma_{11}$ denotes the maximum decay rate of QE1, while $\beta \in [0,1]$ is the so-called $\beta$-factor, defined as the ratio of the emission rate into the BIC mode and $\Gamma_{11}$ \cite{lecamp2007very,manga2007single,arcari2014near}.
-The oscillatory part ${\rm osc}(d)$ is an $(N+1)$-term Fourier cosine series.
-For the ED-BIC $N=4$ with